lucasnorruva/NorruvaMVP6/README.md

 ### Deploying DAO Components (Conceptual Order)

 The `npm run deploy:contracts` command specifically deploys the `DPPToken`.
-To deploy the other core contracts for a complete conceptual DAO setup, follow this order:
+To deploy the other core contracts for a complete conceptual DAO setup, follow this order.
+Ensure you are in the `workspace/` directory for all commands.

 1.  **Deploy NORUToken:**
     ```bash
-    # Ensure you are in the workspace/ directory
+    # Ensure ALCHEMY_API_KEY and PRIVATE_KEY are set in workspace/.env for your chosen network
     npx hardhat run scripts/deploy_noru_token.ts --network <your_network_name>
     ```
     (Replace `<your_network_name>` with, e.g., `sepolia` or `localhost`.
 This will be read from `workspace/hardhat.config.ts`).